mui/material-ui/docs/data/joy/components/grid/grid.md

 ### Auto-layout

 The Auto-layout makes the grid items equitably share the available space.
-That also means you can set the width of one grid item and the others will automatically resize around it.
+This also means that you can set the width of one grid item, and the others will automatically resize around it.

 {{"demo": "AutoGrid.js", "bg": true}}

 ### Variable width content

-Set one of the size breakpoint props to `"auto"` instead of `true` / a `number` to size a column based on the natural width of its content.
+Set one of the size breakpoint props to `"auto"` instead of `true` or a `number` to render a column based on the natural width of its content.

 {{"demo": "VariableWidthGrid.js", "bg": true}}